Correlation Between Cheer Holding and Cardlytics

 Pair Corralation between Cheer Holding and Cardlytics

-Considering the 90-day investment horizon Cheer Holding is expected to generate about the same return on investment as Cardlytics.
-But, Cheer Holding is 1.24 times less risky than Cardlytics.
-It trades about 0.05 of its potential returns per unit of risk.
-Cardlytics is currently generating about 0.04 per unit of risk.
-If you would invest 185.00 in Cardlytics on February 26, 2025 and sell it today you would earn a total of 2.00 from holding Cardlytics or generate 1.08% return on investment over 90 days.
+Considering the 90-day investment horizon Cheer Holding is expected to under-perform the Cardlytics.
+But the stock apears to be less risky and, when comparing its historical volatility, Cheer Holding is 1.19 times less risky than Cardlytics.
+The stock trades about -0.33 of its potential returns per unit of risk.
+The Cardlytics is currently generating about 0.24 of returns per unit of risk over similar time horizon.
+If you would invest 101.00 in Cardlytics on July 4, 2025 and sell it today you would earn a total of 130.50 from holding Cardlytics or generate 129.21% return on investment over 90 days.

 Time Period | 3 Months [change] |